- Trust Marketing Platform

 Why should you ask for a review in all these moments?
 Prospective renters need to see how the resident experience is as a whole–the reasons why people take tours, move in, and renew.
 Plus, these are interactions directly owned by the property manager, whereas maintenance, among other touchpoints, may be owned by a subcontractor, and thus not a direct reflection of the work done by the property management team.

 The best way to get more reviews is to make it easy to leave a review.
-They’re easy, direct, and a convenient method of communication Don’t forget to personalize the requests in the context of the person’s interaction.
+Texting is an easy, direct and convenient method of communication Don’t forget to personalize the requests in the context of the person’s interaction.
 Personalized texts are much more likely to be trusted and acted upon.

 Use specific campaigns to personalize further.
 For tours, try sending a text that reads: